jnidzwetzki/jnidzwetzki.github.io/_posts/2022-08-27-https-reverse-proxy-with-docker-traefik-and-lets-encrypt.md

 - "--certificatesresolvers.myresolver.acme.storage=/letsencrypt/acme.json"
 ```

-To store the requested certifcates permanent and let the certifcate survive conatiner restarts, the directory `/letsencrypt` of the Traefik container should be mapped as a volume to the host system.
+In order to store the requested certificates permanently and let the certificates survive traefik conatiner restarts, the directory `/letsencrypt` of the Traefik container should be mapped as a volume to the host system.
 This can be done by the directive `volume: /root/traefik/letsencrypt:/letsencrypt` in the Docker compose file.

-__Notice:__ Some [rate limits](https://letsencrypt.org/docs/rate-limits/) apply, when certificates are requested from Let's encrypt.
+__Notice:__ The Let's encrypt service has some [rate limits](https://letsencrypt.org/docs/rate-limits/).
 When these rate limits are reached, no new certificates are provided for a few days.
 During the setup of a system, it can be useful to use the sandbox CA of let's encrypt.
 This CA does not generate valid certificates, but the local settings can be checked.
 To test the configuration using the Let's encrypt sandbox CA, the following setting can be used:

 ```yaml
  - "--certificatesresolvers.myresolver.acme.caserver=https://acme-staging-v02.api.letsencrypt.org/directory"
 ```

-When everything works as expected, the setting can be removed and the directory `/root/traefik/letsencrypt` can be deleted.
+If everything works as expected, the setting can be removed and the directory `/root/traefik/letsencrypt` can be deleted.
 When Traefik is restarted, the certificates are requested from the official Let's encrypt CA.

 ## Tuning HTTPs Options

 To improve the strength of the HTTPs connections and get a good rating in tests (like the [SSL server test of SSL labs](https://www.ssllabs.com/ssltest/)), the encryption settings have to be adjusted.
-For example, the provided ciphers have to be restricted and the TLS protocol versions have to be limited.
+For example, the available ciphers must be restricted and the TLS protocol versions have to be limited.

-This configuration can be done by a separate configuration file, which can be mounted as a volume into the Traefik container.
+This configuration can be done using a separate configuration file that can be mounted as a volume into the Traefik container.
 So, the following file can be stored as `/root/traefik/dynamic.yml` on the Docker system and mounted into the Traefik container in the Docker compose file via `volume: /root/traefik/dynamic.yml:/dynamic.yml:ro` and loaded by passing the `--providers.file.filename=/dynamic.yml` to the Traefik binary.

 ```yaml
 tls: